tamphh/scrapbook/README.md

 # SELECT "users".* FROM "users" WHERE "users"."public_uid" IN ('abcd1234', 'xyzff235')
 => #<ActiveRecord::Relation []>
 ```
-Merge can be implemented on any scope returnig “ActiveRecord::Relation”:
+Merge can be implemented on any scope returning “ActiveRecord::Relation”:
 ```
 class DocumentVersion
   scope :order_by_latest, ->{ order("document_versions.id DESC") }